resemble-ai/chatterbox/README.md

   - Ensure that the reference clip matches the specified language tag.
 Otherwise, language transfer outputs may inherit the accent of the reference clip’s language.
 To mitigate this, set `cfg_weight` to `0`.
   - The default settings (`exaggeration=0.5`, `cfg_weight=0.5`) work well for most prompts across all languages.
   - If the reference speaker has a fast speaking style, lowering `cfg_weight` to around `0.3` can improve pacing.
+  - Tune `diffusion_steps` (default `10`) to balance latency and fidelity.
+More steps typically improve detail at the cost of slower inference; fewer steps speed things up for streaming.

 - **Expressive or Dramatic Speech:**
   - Try lower `cfg_weight` values (e.g. `~0.3`) and increase `exaggeration` to around `0.7` or higher.